I Want to Bid, What Do I Do?

 Guidance on Public Procurement for SMEs and Third Sector Suppliers

-The Scottish Government's Procurement and Commercial Policy & Strategy Division has created Guidance on Public Procurement for SMEs and Third Sector Suppliers.
+The Scottish Government's Procurement and Commercial Policy & Strategy Division has created Guidance on Public Procurement for SME's and Third Sector Suppliers (this can be accessed at the bottom of this page).

 This document includes the sources of support available for SME's and Third Sector to help bid for and win public sector contracts.